 Besides relaxing with music, his hobbies include soldering, chain smoking, driving too fast, and playing with his dog.
 He dislikes biographic blurbs and detests writing about himself in the third person.

-While Mal has moved on from PTA, we wish him and Kirsten all the best with their new lil’ monster — and their new child.
-Stay tuned for more from them.
+While Mal has moved on from PTA, we wish him and Kirsten all the best with their new lil’ monster — and their new daughter.

 Mercer is an Audio Evangelist, and a reviewer of music and audio components.
 He got his start at The Absolute Sound in 1994.
 After his tenure there, he joined Atlantic Records where, under the tutelage of legendary Grammy award-winning producer Arif Mardin, he worked with multi-platinum selling artists Jewel, Sugar Ray, The Corrs, Chaka Khan, Bette Midler and others.